 /** MySQL database password */

 define( ‘DB_PASSWORD’, ‘password_here’ );

 define( ‘DB_HOST’, ‘localhost’ );

-Take help of hosting company
+3. Take help from the hosting company

 If the above two options haven’t worked for you, you need to check with the hosting company as this might be an issue with the hosting also.
 As we discussed, if your database server itself is down, nothing will work related to it.

 Just take a screenshot of the error write that you have done all kinds of troubleshooting from your side and ask to check the health of the server.
 The rest of the things they will take care of if you are the customer of some best web hosting companies for blog.

 These were all about the WP DB-related error and its resolution steps.
 As this is one of the frequently occurring issues and so being a WordPress admin, you need to understand the complete flow of this issue as we discussed above.
 Any comments/suggestions/clarifications are welcome on this post.